• Skip to content

 • Call Lifeline on 131 114 or Beyond Blue on 1300 224 636 for mental health support.

-For relationships support, call:
+For relationship support, call:

-• Relationships Australia – Northern Territory on 1300 458 600, Monday-Friday, 9 am-5 pm
+• Relationships Australia – Northern Territory on 1300 458 600, Monday-Friday, 8.30 am-5 pm; and Thursday, 8.30 am-7 pm

-• Family Relationships Online on 1800 050 321, Monday-Friday, 8 am-8 pm and Saturday, 10 am-4 pm.
+• Family Relationships Online on 1800 050 321, Monday-Friday, 8 am-8 pm; and Saturday, 10 am-4 pm (except national public holidays).

-If there are problems in your relationships like family violence, contact:
+If there are problems in your relationships, like family violence, contact:

-• the National Sexual Assault, Domestic Family Violence Counselling Service on 1800 737 732 (1800RESPECT), 7 days a week, 24 hours
+• the National Domestic Family and Sexual Violence Counselling Service on 1800 737 732 (1800RESPECT), 7 days, 24 hours.

 Supported By